 How can I avoid precipitated withdrawal from Suboxone?

 When taking prescribed buprenorphine to overcome substance abuse, it is important to follow directions.
-First of all, sublingual Suboxone film or buprenorphine tablets must always be allowed to fully dissolve under the tongue.
+First, sublingual Suboxone film or buprenorphine tablets must always be allowed to fully dissolve under the tongue.

 And, most importantly, the first dose of buprenorphine should not be taken until you are fully ready.
-This means being in a moderate withdrawal state.
+This means being in a moderate withdrawal state with moderate opioid withdrawal symptoms.
 An excellent way to know that you are prepared is to use the Clinical Opiate Withdrawal Scale (COWS).